 How To Remove Hard Water Stains From The Toilet Bowl

-Every now and again it is essential to remove hard water stains from the toilet bowl if you want your toilet looking presentable.
-In fact, the stains that build up in your toilet bowl are a natural part of having hard water.
-Hard water builds up because of mineral accumulation and over time these minerals (and bacteria that it collects along the way) accumulate to form lime scale.
-This green or brown colored lime scale is found at the end of the toilet bowl, forming rings at the top of the toilet water or even growing under the toilet bowl rim.
+Now and again it is essential to remove hard water stains from the toilet bowl if you want your toilet to look presentable.
+The stubborn stains that build up in your bowl are a natural part of having hard water.
+Hard water builds up because of mineral accumulation and over time these mineral deposits (and bacteria that it collects along the way) accumulate to form limescale.
+This green or brown colored limescale is found at the end of the toilet bowl, forming rings at the top of the toilet water or even growing under the rim.

-Every toilet bowl will develop this lime scale, however there is a cheap and effective method to remove these stains and make your toilet bowl look as good as new.
+Every toilet will develop this limescale, however, there is a cheap and effective method to remove these hard water stains and make your toilet look as good as new.

 Here Is What You Will Need :